Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/New-AzFrontDoorCdnSecurityPolicy.md

 # New-AzFrontDoorCdnSecurityPolicy

 ## SYNOPSIS
-Create a new security policy within the specified profile.
+create a new security policy within the specified profile.

 ## SYNTAX